-AGM 125: Introduction to Agribusiness Management (3)

-AGM 225: Emerging issues in Agribusiness Management (3)

-AGM 325: Agricultural Finance (3)

-AGM 330: Agricultural Economics (3)

-BUS 465: Business Strategy (3)

-Select 9 hours from the following courses:

-BUS 285/485: Practicum in Free Enterprise (1) (May be repeated 3 times)

-BUS/ACT 286: Corporate Experience (3)

-BUS/FIN 304: Risk Management (3)

-BUS 411: Operations Management (3)

-CULVER-STOCKTON COLLEGE

-BUS 415: Global Business (3)

-BUS 470: Business Ethics (3)

-BUS 499: Study Abroad (3)

-ECO/FIN 403: Financial Institutions and Monetary Policy (3)

-Experiential Course (3 hours)

-AGM 476: Professional Internship (3)

-Support Courses (9-10 hours)

-MAT 110: College Algebra (3), or MAT 111 Applied College Algebra (3), or MAT 115 Precalculus (3) or MAT

-120 Applied Calculus (4)

-MAT 205: Elementary Statistics (3)

-MIS 225: Computer Applications in Business (3)

-AGRIBUSINESS MANAGEMENT COURSES

-AGM 125: Introduction to Agribusiness

-Management (3)

-Introduction to business principles, such as economics, management and marketing to the agricultural industry.

-AGM 225: Emerging Issues in Agribusiness

-Management (3)

-Introduction and study of emerging issues in agribusiness management, including a focus on sustainability, the development of AgTech, water and labor shortages, increasing consumer demand for healthy, organic food products, and improving yields.

-AGM 325: Agricultural Finance

-(3)

-Study of financial markets and institutions in agribusiness, including accounting, taxation and legal implications of entity choice.
+AGM 125: Introduction to Agribusiness Management (3) AGM 225: Emerging issues in Agribusiness Management (3) AGM 325: Agricultural Finance (3) AGM 330: Agricultural Economics (3) BUS 465: Business Strategy (3) Select 9 hours from the following courses: BUS 245: Quickbooks and Excel (3) BUS 285/485: Practicum in Free Enterprise (1) (May be repeated 3 times) BUS/ACT 286: Corporate Experience (3) BUS/FIN 304: Risk Management (3) BUS 411: Operations Management (3) BUS 415: Global Business (3) BUS 470: Business Ethics (3) BUS 499: Study Abroad (3) ECO/FIN 403: Financial Institutions and Monetary Policy (3) Experiential Course (3 hours) AGM 476: Professional Internship (3) Support Courses (9-10 hours) MAT 110: College Algebra (3), or MAT 111 Applied College Algebra (3), or MAT 115 Precalculus (4) or (3) MAT 120 Applied Calculus (4) MAT 205: Elementary Statistics (3) MIS 225: Computer Applications in Business (3) AGRIBUSINESS MANAGEMENT COURSES AGM 125: Introduction to Agribusiness Management Introduction to business principles, such as economics, management and marketing to the agricultural industry.
+AGM 225: Emerging Issues in Agribusiness (3)Management Introduction and study of emerging issues in agribusiness management, including a focus on sustainability, the development of AgTech, water and labor shortages, increasing consumer demand for healthy, organic food products, and improving yields.
+AGM 276: Exploratory Internship in (1-3)Agribusiness Management Learning activities in connection with an agribusiness management enterprise.
+The internship experience is designed to give the student aid in choosing a vocational area.
+Prerequisite: consent of faculty advisor and Internship Coordinator.
+ExL AGM 325: Agricultural Finance (3)Study of financial markets and institutions in agribusiness, including accounting, taxation and legal implications of entity choice.
 This course will study commodities, futures and hedging.

-AGM 330: Agricultural Economics

-(3)

-(1-6)

-A study of agricultural economics, including production principles and costs, profit maximization, supply and demand, market price determination and consumption.
+AGM 330: Agricultural Economics (3)A study of agricultural economics, including production principles and costs, profit maximization, supply and demand, market price determination and consumption.
 This course will study the role of agriculture in the United States and around the world.

-AGM 476: Professional Internship

-An orientation to career areas is provided.

-Prerequisites: junior standing and consent of the Director of Career and Internship Services and faculty

-advisor.
-ExL

-ART AND DESIGN

-PROGRAM GOALS

-- Students will be given opportunities for exploration of knowledge and artistic expression as measured through pre-course and post-course drawings.

-- Students will be given opportunities for exploration of knowledge and artistic expression through written and/or oral critiques.

-- Students will be prepared for a career or graduate study program through internships or student teaching experiences.

-BACHELOR OF ARTS WITH A MAJOR IN ART (43 HOURS)

-This course of study is recommended for students interested in a diverse and dynamic mixture of art classes that will instill intellectual curiosity, critical thinking, and problem solving.
+AGM 476: Professional Internship (1-6)An orientation to career areas is provided.
+Prerequisites: junior standing and consent of the Director of Career and Internship Services and faculty advisor.
+ExL ART AND DESIGN PROGRAM GOALS - Students will be given opportunities for exploration of knowledge and artistic expression as measured through pre-course and post-course drawings. - Students will be given opportunities for exploration of knowledge and artistic expression through written and/or oral critiques. - Students will be prepared for a career or graduate study program through internships or student teaching experiences.
+BACHELOR OF ARTS WITH A MAJOR IN ART (43 HOURS) This course of study is recommended for students interested in a diverse and dynamic mixture of art classes that will instill intellectual curiosity, critical thinking, and problem solving.
 Students completing this degree will be prepared for a variety of art-related careers or graduate study.

-Foundation Courses (24 hours)

-ART 115: Two-Dimensional Design (3)

-ART 119: Drawing I (3)

-ART 230: Printmaking (3)

-ART 245: Clay (3)

-ART 253: Graphic Design (3)

-ART 255: Painting (3) ART 275: Sculpture (3)

-ART 375: Fibers (3)

-Core Courses (6 hours):
+Foundation Courses (24 hours) ART 115: Two-Dimensional Design (3) ART 119: Drawing I (3) ART 230: Printmaking (3) ART 245: Clay (3) ART 253: Graphic Design (3) ART 255: Painting (3) ART 275: Sculpture (3) ART 375: Fibers (3) Core Courses (6 hours):